antonioiuliano2/macros-ship/condor_scripts/README.md

 # General (personal) guidelines before submitting a new simulation to Condor

+* Check your AFS remaining space from CERN Resources page, section 'AFS Workspaces'

-Always check wchich FairShip **branch** is active.
+* Always check wchich FairShip **branch** is active.
 For charm simulation, it is currently my **charmsim** branch.

-When changing branches or merging new updates from the official repo, **always rebuild FairShip**
+* When changing branches or merging new updates from the official repo, **always rebuild FairShip**

-Finally, always be in FairShip environment before submitting a condor job (since there is the **getEnv** routine suggested by Annarita)
+* Finally, always be in FairShip environment before submitting a condor job (since there is the **getEnv** routine suggested by Annarita)

-Keep in general this repository updated, and check periodically for different files.
+* Keep in general this repository updated, and check periodically for different files.

 Finally: